 - Office of Administration

 Most notably, the Oil Spill Preparedness Program, administered by the Oil Spill Preparedness Division (OSPD), oversees the plans for and response to offshore oil spills.

-Established in 1970 with the merging of three agencies dating back as far as 1807, NOAA operates with the goal of better understanding our natural world and to help protect its resources.
+Established in 1970 with the merging of 3 agencies dating back as far as 1807, NOAA operates with the goal of better understanding our natural world and helping to protect its resources.
 Its mission, “to understand and predict changes in climate, weather, ocean, and coasts, to share that knowledge and information with others, and to conserve and manage coastal and marine ecosystems and resources,” directly connects to the agency’s involvement in the regulation of oil rigs.
-In the wake of accidents at sea, such as oil spills, NOAA plays an integral role in the safe and effective cleanup efforts.
-Even spills on shore can have a negative impact on oceanic and coastal ecosystems; NOAA experts evaluate and regulate best practices for the preservation of these habitats long before - and long after - disaster strikes.
+In the wake of accidents at sea, such as oil spills, NOAA plays an integral role in safe and effective cleanup efforts.
+Even spills on shore can have a negative impact on oceanic and coastal ecosystems; NOAA experts evaluate and regulate best practices for the preservation of these habitats long before–and long after–disaster strikes.